 Lines Drawn in the Sand: The Pokemon World has become stale, a place that is boring, so boring that its stifling itself in a crushing atmosphere of trivial and mundane.
 It's dangerous for the world to be so at peace, if it even truly is.
 One man's quest to solve this problem and another's to keep the peace will push the boundaries of what it takes to be remembered as the hero...
 Or the villain.

 The Zodiac: Their are two brothers with a special ability for finding trouble, so much so that they decided to specialize in it.
 However, they are different as can be.
 One brother, can pick up any skill quickly and is insanely resourceful and witty, your classic hero-type.
 The other, the younger, calls it a successful day if he hasn't hurt himself in some way.
 This skill translate to their abilities as a trainers as well.
 The two survive day to day by solving other people's problems for them, a task they found to be hard enough, but one day they're approached by a group who specialize in the same, but on a much wider scale, who are intent in picking up the older brother for his skill only to end up with both brothers.
 A move prompted by an organization referred to as Zodiac whose intentions could destroy the world as they know it!

 Remember Me: A trainer, deeply depressed with his opinion of his life, embarks on a journey to find himself.
 He'll fight against all kinds of foes in his journey to leave his mark on the world, but when your strongest enemy is yourself, how do you win?

-Untitled Young Justice inspired story: Trainers from a world where they command pokemon collide with one where the powers of pokemon are embedded within the people.
+Beneath the Surface (Young Justice inspired story): Trainers from a world where they command pokemon collide with one where the powers of pokemon are embedded within the people.
 The two sides fall into conflict, but even when each side keeps noble intentions, there are those from both worlds who wish to take advantage of the conflict.